-Though the ultimate costs of such cyberattacks vary greatly from company to company—dependent on everything from the actual ransom amount, rebuilding costs, and lost data to consequential damage to clients, customers, reputation, productivity, and other factors—annual global estimates range into the billions.
+The ultimate cost of ransomware attacks varies greatly depending on the actual ransom amount, rebuilding expenses, lost data, and consequential damage to clients, customers, reputation, productivity, and more.
+However, annual global estimates range into the billions.

-Its catastrophic impact across both the public and private sectors sometimes even forces victims completely out of business.
-As such, the best way to reduce the costs of ransomware attacks is to take steps to prevent them, such as maintaining good and frequent backups as well as 24/7/365 network and endpoint monitoring.
+Ransomware’s catastrophic impact across both the public and private sectors sometimes even forces victims out of business.
+As such, the best way to reduce the cost of ransomware attacks is to take steps to prevent them, such as maintaining good backups and implementing continuous security monitoring.

 The Cost of Downtime

-When a business’s data is encrypted, it’s not uncommon for work to effectively stop.
+When a company’s data is encrypted, it’s not uncommon for work to effectively stop.
 Employees may not be able to use their computers, halting productivity.
-The IT department will be consumed with restoring systems, instead of its typical workload.
-This downtime can have different outcomes for different companies and organizations, as they will not be able to function, which translates into lost revenue and opportunities every day that the date remains unavailable.
+The IT department will be consumed with restoring systems instead of its typical workload.
+This downtime can have different outcomes for different companies and organizations.
+If they cannot function fully, it translates into lost revenue and opportunities each day the data remains unavailable.

 This makes it all the more frustrating that ransomware attacks can be as lengthy as they are damaging.
 As we mentioned, cybercriminals typically require ransom in the form of a cryptocurrency transaction, which can take days to execute.
-After that, the criminals may take days to verify that they’ve received the funds and provide the key.
-Even if they do provide the key—which is not guaranteed—the decryption process can take anywhere from a few days to a few weeks.
+Afterward, the criminals may spend several more days verifying they’ve received the funds before providing the key.
+Even if they do give the key—which is not guaranteed—the decryption process can last anywhere from a few days to a few weeks.

 The Damage to Reputation

-Keeping the inability to service customers and supplies and conduct business as normal a secret will be almost impossible and it is more than likely that stakeholders will become informed of the situation.
-Victims are also likely to be subject to numerous breach and data reporting laws in all states and jurisdictions they have customers in.
-Depending on the reach and nature of the business, this could mean needing to file legal paperwork in dozens of states.
+When a ransomware attack affects operations, it’s almost impossible to keep it secret from stakeholders.
+Victims are also likely to be subject to breach and data reporting laws in all states and jurisdictions where they have customers.
+Depending on the reach and nature of the business, this could require filing legal paperwork in dozens of states.

-And the threat does not necessarily end there, as another trend in ransomware is growing in popularity.
+The threat does not necessarily end there, either—as yet another trend in ransomware grows in popularity.
 Cybercriminals are now also downloading copies of victims' files and threatening to release them publicly if the ransom isn't paid.
-In some cases, they may even release them after it is paid.
-This introduces the potential of third-party claims—further complicating matters, increasing costs, and extending the recovery process.
+In some cases, they may even release them after it is!
+This introduces the potential of third-party claims, further complicating matters, increasing costs, and extending the recovery process.

-Recovering files and data will be a costly, lengthy, and tedious process.
-Despite that time, expense, and effort, the results can still vary greatly.
-Once the ransom is paid and a decryption key is provided, only 95% percent of the data is likely to be decryptable, according to Keith Strassberg, Chief Operating Officer at Cybersafe Solutions.
+Recovering files and data is a costly, lengthy, and tedious process.
+Despite the time, expense, and effort, the results can still vary greatly.
+Once the ransom is paid and a decryption key is provided, only 95% of the data is likely to be decryptable, according to Keith Strassberg, Chief Operating Officer at Cybersafe Solutions.
 That leaves some percentage of the data rendered lost, having been damaged by the encryption process.

 Recovery of files is not the only worry.
-The next step is for the business to assess how attackers got in and begin taking steps to preventing similar attacks from happening again.
+The next step is for the business to assess how attackers got in, and take action to prevent similar attacks from happening again.
 This can involve rebuilding and upgrading systems and their security.

 How to Avoid These Costs

 Ransomware attacks pose a serious threat to businesses.
-Even when swift steps are taken to mitigate an attack once it’s occurred, the results can still be devastating and may take years to fully recover from – if at all.
-Luckily, there are a few steps you can take for your business to help mitigate these risks.
+Even with a swift response to mitigate an attack, the results can still be devastating.
+It may take years to recover, and some businesses never fully do.
+Luckily, there are a few steps you can take to reduce these risks.

 Should a ransomware attack occur, the only real alternative to paying the ransom and receiving the decryption key is to restore files from backups.
-Most organizations, however, don’t adequately secure what backups they have and they end up being encrypted in the ransomware attack along with their other files.
-Hackers understand these backups are your first and best option to avoid paying ransom and will take the time to target and encrypt them when deploying their ransomware.
+Most organizations, however, don’t adequately secure their backups, and the threat actors end up encrypting them in the ransomware attack along with the other files.
+Cybercriminals understand these are your first and best option to avoid paying the ransom, so they target them when deploying ransomware.

-A best practice is to ensure that the daily accounts you use to access your files and systems are not the same ones used to create the backups.
+A best practice is to ensure that the daily accounts you use to access your files and systems are not the same you utilize to create backups.
 Having dedicated and highly secured accounts just for your backups is a must.
-Another important best practice is to move at least one backup offsite daily and ideally have one offline at all times.
+Another important best practice is to move at least one backup offsite, and ideally, have one offline at all times.

-Be sure to buy reputable and use an experienced broker who can spot loopholes and supplemental riders that are necessary to pay ransoms, cover legal fees, and other related expenses.
+Be sure to use an experienced broker who can spot loopholes and supplemental riders necessary to pay ransoms, cover legal fees, and provide for other related expenses.

 The most effective way to fight ransomware attacks, however, is to neutralize threats before they have the opportunity to inflict damage.

 This can be done by combining the precautions above with 24/7/365 network and endpoint security monitoring.
-By monitoring your digital environment day and night for anomalies and suspicious activity, a team of experienced cybersecurity experts can detect when a threat has penetrated the network and contain it, thereby preventing what could have been a costly incident.
+By surveilling your digital environment day and night for anomalies and suspicious activity, a team of experienced cybersecurity experts can detect when a threat has penetrated the network, and contain it—thereby preventing what could have been a costly incident.